-• Recommendation: Technical assistance should be developed and offered to Alaska Native Villages to enhance the safety of women from domestic violence, sexual assault, and sex trafficking.

-• Recommendation: Technical assistance should be offered in Alaska and an annual OVW technical assistance conference should be designed for Alaska Native Villages and women.

-• Recommendation: Technical assistance should be provided by those with demonstrated expertise in assisting Alaska Native Villages in response to domestic violence and sexual assault and those with expertise in understanding violence against Alaska Native women.
+- Recommendation: Technical assistance should be developed and offered to Alaska Native Villages to enhance the safety of women from domestic violence, sexual assault, and sex trafficking. - Recommendation: Technical assistance should be offered in Alaska and an annual OVW technical assistance conference should be designed for Alaska Native Villages and women. - Recommendation: Technical assistance should be provided by those with demonstrated expertise in assisting Alaska Native Villages in response to domestic violence and sexual assault and those with expertise in understanding violence against Alaska Native women.

-Increased Efforts to Address Sexual Assault of Alaska Native Women of violence against Alaska Native women is more than double that of any other population of women.
+Increased Efforts to Address Sexual Assault of Alaska Native Women

+Alaska has the highest rate of sexual assault in the country and the rate of violence against Alaska Native women is more than double that of any other population of women.
 In this context, we highlight the stark absence of sexual assault services specific to Alaska Native women.
 Specifically the Sexual Assault Demonstration Initiative administered by OVW while having one tribal sexual assault project in Arizona does not address the safety issues and needs of Alaska Native women living in the Anchorage/Fairbanks areas or rural/remote villages.
 It is our opinion that given the rate and severity of sexual violence against Alaska Native women, it is essential that OVW launch an initiative to address this crisis.
-While sexual assault occurs in all communities, the stark reality is that the crisis facing Alaska Native women should not and cannot continue to be ianored.
+While sexual assault occurs in all communities, the stark reality is that the crisis facing Alaska Native women should not and cannot continue to be ignored.